Your Questions Answered

 Currently Openreach have enabled the following exchanges in Cornwall for FOD: Redruth, St Agnes, Falmouth, Penryn, Bodmin, Bude, Camborne, Devoran, Hayle, Helston, Launceston, Liskeard, Newquay, Par, Penzance, St Austell, Stenalees, Truro, Threewaters and Veryan.
 Further exchanges could be enabled in the future, but we do not yet have the timescales for these.

 FOD is a product that is available from Openreach to service providers.
 At present we are only aware of a few providers that are choosing to make this available to end users.
 These providers are Spectrum Internet, Interoute, FluidOne, Amvia & Cerberus Networks

 No, fibre broadband will not just automatically switch on.
-To get fibre broadband in Cornwall, you'll need to first check your line (upper right side of this page) and then place an order with your chosen Internet Service Provider (ISP) – please see our 'Can You Connect' page.
+To get fibre broadband in Cornwall, you'll need to first check your line (upper right side of this page) and then place an order with your chosen Internet Service Provider (ISP) – please see our 'Getting Connected' page.

 There are several ISPs offering fibre broadband in Cornwall so you can shop around and choose the package that is best for you.
 Prices start from just £10.00 a month.

 The exact fibre broadband speeds available to your premises will depend on where you live/work and how this premises is connected.

 Fibre optic broadband can be delivered in two ways:

 - Fibre to the cabinet: The fibre optic cabling runs from the telephone exchange to a local cabinet, the green boxes which you may have noticed by the side of the road.
 Copper wires are then used to run between the cabinet and your premises.
 This combination of fibre optic and copper can deliver speeds of up to 80Mbps for downloads.